 3. Answer the objection directly.
 Your response should match the concern raised.

 4. Provide evidence.
-Share stats, facts, examples to back up your response.
+Share stats, facts, and examples to back up your response.

 5. Confirm their understanding.
-Ask a question to ensure you resolved their objection.
+Ask a question to ensure you resolve their objection.

 How to Get Started with Sales Objections and Answers

-Step 1: Identify common objections for your product/service.
+Step 1: Identify common objections to your product/service.

 Step 2: Categorize objection types like price, authority, etc.